-- 75. SB 343 directly combats BTB and Coca-Cola's "100% Recyclable" claim because it places greater restrictions on the types and forms of plastic products and packaging for which a claim of recyclability can be made unless it is truly recyclable.
+102. SB 343 directly combats BTB and Coca-Cola's "100% Recyclable" claim because it places greater restrictions on the types and forms of plastic products and packaging for which a claim of recyclability can be made unless it is truly recyclable.
 Although California has already made it clear that deceptive environmental claims are against public policy, this bill specifically targets false recyclability claims, such as BTB and Coca-Cola's "100% Recyclable" claim, by expressly stating that it is against the public policy of the state of California to make false "claims related to the recyclability of a plastic product."
-Cal .
+Cal.
 Pub.
 Res.
 Code § 42355.5 (proposed amendment).
-Additionally, it requires BTB and Coca-Cola to, inter alia, keep detailed records relating to its recyclability claims. - 76.
-In or around March 2021, the Sierra Club internally designated the SB 343 as high-priority because of its importance in achieving the Sierra Club's mission and to counteract false recycling claims such as "100% Recyclable" that appear on the Products.
-The Sierra Club has since drafted and submitted a letter of formal support of the legislation and advocated in favor of the bill at legislative hearings. - 77.
-AB 962, the California Beverage Container Recycling and Litter Reduction Act, would provide for increased bottle deposits and a system for processing and washing reusable bottles.
-The purpose of this bill is to reduce waste generated from single-use bottles such as those made by BTB and Coca-Cola by creating an alternate system of reusable bottles.21 The Sierra Club's response to BTB and Coca-Cola's deceptive practices has been, in part, to educate the public that reusable containers are the only truly sustainable way to consume water.
-This law provides a convenient and viable system for reusing bottles. - 78.
-AB 962 directly combats BTB and Coca-Cola's false "100% Recyclable" claim by offering an alternative to single-use bottles.
-AB 962 creates a new system so that manufacturers of water bottles can offer truly sustainable and convenient bottled water to the public and addresses the root cause of the problem, i.e., that plastic water bottles cannot be fully recycled into new materials.
+Additionally, it requires BTB and Coca-Cola to, inter alia, keep detailed records relating to its recyclability claims.

+- 103. In or around March 2021, the Sierra Club internally designated the SB 343 as highpriority because of its importance in achieving the Sierra Club's mission and to counteract false recycling claims such as "100% Recyclable" that appear on the Products.
+The Sierra Club has since drafted and submitted a letter of formal support of the legislation and advocated in favor of the bill at legislative hearings. - AB 962, the California Beverage Container Recycling and Litter Reduction Act, would provide for increased bottle deposits and a system for processing and washing reusable bottles.
+The purpose of this bill is to reduce waste generated from single-use bottles such as those made by BTB and

+Coca-Cola by creating an alternate system of reusable bottles.17 The Sierra Club's response to BTB and Coca-Cola's deceptive practices has been, in part, to educate the public that reusable containers are the only truly sustainable way to consume water.
+This law provides a convenient and viable system for reusing bottles.